insthync/awesome-unity3d/README.md

 * [UnityEditorJunkie](https://github.com/roboryantron/UnityEditorJunkie) - Editor scripts to make working with the Unity Editor better
 * [UniOmni](https://github.com/lochrist/UniOmni) - Global search for Unity
 * [floorplan](https://github.com/alexismorin/floorplan) - A Sims-Like Unity Level Design Plugin
+* [Readme](https://github.com/TinyPhoenix/Readme) - Readme component for Unity, attachable to any GameObject to document what you can't in a script or the file system

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.